-Secondary Plan: A land-use plan for a particular area of a municipality to undertake the necessary studies and background analysis to support largescale new development for that area.
+Secondary Plan: A land-use plan for a particular area of a municipality to undertake the necessary studies and background analysis to support large-scale new development for that area.

-Secondary Review Areas (SRA): Secondary Review Areas are developed by Total Portables: The maximum number of portables that can be placed on a Planning staff to analyze community trends on a more detailed scale rather school site at the time of publication. than if the data were organized municipally or regionally for secondary schools.
+Secondary Review Areas (SRA): Secondary Review Areas are developed by Planning staff to analyze community trends on a more detailed scale rather than if the data were organized municipally or regionally for secondary schools.
 These geographic areas typically comprised several schools however some